Acute Coronary Syndrome

 Tissue Infarction

-Within seconds, aerobic glycolysis stops and lactic acid begins to breakdown.
+Within seconds of vessel occlusion, aerobic glycolysis stops and lactic acid begins to build up.
 A striking loss of contractility occurs within 60 seconds of ischemia onset, which can precipitate heart failure long before infarction.
 Only severe ischemia lasting 20-40 minutes leads to cell death in the form of coagulation necrosis.

 The subendocardium is most susceptible to damage, and some MIs are limited to the inner half of the wall.
 Subendocardial infarctions can result from a thrombus which is lysed early after forming, but can also follow prolonged shock superimposed on nonruptured coronary stenosis.